Hurricane Travel Insurance Coverage

 1. 1

-Contact your insurance provider.
+Contact your insurance provider

-Call your insurance provider immediately when a hurricane affects your travel plans
+Call your insurance provider immediately when a hurricane affects your travel plans.

 2. 2

-Gather required documentation.
+Gather required documentation

-Policy certificate with purchase date, National Hurricane Center advisories showing storm naming date, government evacuation orders or accommodation closure notices, trip receipts, and booking confirmations
+Policy certificate with purchase date, National Hurricane Center advisories showing storm naming date, government evacuation orders or accommodation closure notices, trip receipts and booking confirmations

 3. 3

-Save all receipts.
+Save all receipts

 4. 4

-Submit your claim.
+Submit your claim

-Submit claim within 20-90 days of returning or your original return date if canceled (check policy for specific deadline).
+Submit your claim within 20 to 90 days of returning or your original return date if you canceled (check your policy for the deadline).

 5. 5

-Prepare for further steps.
+Prepare for further steps

 Hurricane Travel Insurance: FAQ